-The "configs/nxp_xxxx_defconfig" files listed in the preceding table include all the necessary U-Boot, kernel configurations, and application packages for the filesystem.
-Based on the files without any changes, you can build a complete Linux environment for the target platforms.
+The "configs/nxp\xxxx\defconfig" files listed in the preceding table include all the necessary U-Boot, kernel configurations, and application packages for the filesystem.
+Based on the files without any changes, user can build a complete Linux environment for the target platforms.

-To build the final images for an NXP platform (for example, LS1046ARDB), run the following commands:
+To build the images for an NXP platform (for example, LS1046ARDB), run the following commands: